redxaxder/7DRL2023/plans.md

     - person you're dancing with gains relationship to other people

 NPC traits:
-   quick reflexes:
+   corrupt:
+     - when this NPC gains posession of an item that is not theirs, they keep it this breaks a connection between them and its owner
+   honest:
+     - when this NPC gains posession of an item that is not theirs, they return it this makes a connection between them and its owner
+   gossipy:
+     - while dancing with this NPC, randomly gain info about other NPCs
+   duelist:
+     - if the player causes a scandal with this NPC, it is a duel
+     - this NPC will be injured in the duel and will no longer influence contagion for the rest of the game quick reflexes:
-     - IMPRESSIVE: catch someone who falls over suave dancer:
+     - IMPRESSIVE: catch someone who falls over

+   obsessive host:
+     - will not cause a scandal when their ire overflows at a party they are hosting
+     - ire generated at a party they are hosting is permanent suave dancer:
      - IMPRESSIVE if they complete N dance moves in a row two left feet:
      - prevents dance partner from doing anything impressive
+   resolute:
+     - never leaves the party early
    beautiful:
-     - always finds a dance partner obsessive host:
+     - always finds a dance partner
-     - will not cause a scandal when their ire overflows at a party they are hosting
-     - ire generated at a party they are hosting is permanent
-   gossipy:
-     - while dancing with this NPC, randomly gain info about other NPCs

-NPC Stats:
-  - IRE:
-    - when this fills up they cause a SCANDAL with the player
-  - PIQUE:
-    - when this fills up they leave the party early
-    - can cause CASCADING when interacting with relationships

 hosting schedule: